msrocka/autoprox/README.md

 information content of the contained words as described above and a semantic similarity score that is calculated as the path distance between two words in [WordNet](https://wordnet.princeton.edu).
-It uses the [WS4j](https://code.google.com/archive/p/ws4j) API to calculate the path distance.
+It uses the [WS4j](https://code.google.com/archive/p/ws4j) API to calculate this distance.
 The WordNet database that comes with WS4j is maybe a bit outdated.
 Also, technical terms that are common in LCA databases are often not present in WordNet.
 This is why this matcher currently does not give much